Take 30 is about raising awareness for what it's like to live with hearing loss.

 We provide everything you need to run the event, just bring the people and the cupcakes!

-You can register for your Take 30 pack by filling out the form at the bottom of this page.
+You can download the Take 30 pack by clinking on the link at the bottom of this page.

 Your Take 30 Pack Includes: